hmrc/pillar2-service-guide/source/documentation/index.md

 ## Overview

-This service guide explains how you can integrate your software with the <Link:Pillar 2 Submission API>.
+This service guide explains how you can integrate your software with the Pillar 2 Submission API.
 **Pillar 2** is the name of a set of regulations introduced by the Organisation for Economic Cooperation and Development (**OECD**) to function as a global minimum tax.
 It is intended to ensure Multinational Enterprises (**MNEs**) with a turnover of >€750m are subject to a minimum Effective Tax Rate of 15%.

 The API provides MNEs (and their agents) with the capability to